Sports Vision for High School Athletes

 High school is a time of many turbulences and significant changes.
 Between midterms, final exams, dating, and prom, teenagers face many emotional, intellectual, and physical challenges.
 It is also a time in which sports play an integral part of a person’s social life.
 Their success and achievements (or lack, thereof) are major factors that shape the teenager’s personality.

 A deficiency in visual skills can result in athletic underperformance.
 This may demotivate young athletes, potentially leading them to abandon the sport they love.
 Athletic success, on the other hand, is a catalyst for self-confidence, and that’s where sports vision training comes in.
-Vision Therapy Calgary and the Vision Therapy Calgary team help develop sports-specific visual skills and empower young athletes to perform better in sports and in life.
+The staff at Vision Therapy Calgary will help develop sports-specific visual skills and empower young athletes to perform better in sports and in life.

 Why Sports Vision Training Matters for Young Athletes

 It takes way more than physical strength and speed to be at the top of your game.
 Whether your child engages in basketball, hockey, football or tennis, he or she needs excellent visual skills to excel in their sport.
 Many high school teachers, coaches, and parents are unaware of the significant ways in which sports vision training can help the young athlete develop visual and athletic capabilities for improved athletic performance.

 What Is Sports Vision and Why Is It Important?

 Teenage athletes regularly train their bodies as needed for their sports discipline.
 At the gym, for example, a teacher or coach instructs them on which equipment to train and which exercises to carry out to achieve maximum results.

 Visual skills training is very similar.
 The sports vision trainer will first assess the status of different visual skills essential to the sports discipline.
 These may include eye-hand coordination, visual reaction speed, visual tracking, binocular vision, and other visual processing capabilities.